je-jo/rock-paper-scissors/README.md

 # The Odin Project - Rock, Paper, Scissors

-A simple implementation of a "rock paper scissors" game, built for for [The Odin Project](https://www.theodinproject.com).
+A "Rock, Paper, Scissors" game, built for for [The Odin Project](https://www.theodinproject.com).

-Currently played from console only.

 ## Table of contents